Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Frédéric Bourgeois, Tobias Ekholm, Roman Golovko, and Samuel Lisi for valuable discussions and for showing interest in this work.
 The author is also grateful to Baptiste Chantraine and Paolo Ghiggini for good feedback and for pointing out the possibility of a certain degeneration of pseudo-holomorphic discs.
+Finally, the author would like to thank to the referee, who pointed out a gap.